 Will a big rubber bumper around the tool protect it from a drop?
 Maybe, maybe not.
 A poorly designed tool can’t be saved by a ¼” thick piece of rubber no matter how cool or tough the bumper looks.
 The durability of the laser tool is engineered from the inside out.
-We all know that cheap tools are cheap for a reason, so it is better to have a solid tool with a pendulum lock and treat it like a precision measuring tool.
+We all know that cheap tools are cheap for a reason, so it is better to have a solid tool with a pendulum lock and to treat it like a precision measuring tool it is.
 It doesn’t need to be treated like a work of art, just don’t abuse it.
-And don’t forget to check the leveling accuracy occasionally—it never hurts.
+And it never hurts to check the leveling accuracy occasionally.

 Range and accuracy

 A major driver of line leveling accuracy is the pendulum setting (that's why you want to protect the pendulum from hard shocks with a lock).
 The accuracy is expressed as leveling error over a given range, like 1/16” at 15’.
 Double the range to 30’ and the error doubles to 1/8”.
 At 8' you should have half the error—but sometimes the laser line is wider than the accuracy specification.
 Many laser levels claim 1/16” accuracy at 15’.

 The problem is that a cheap laser level 15' from the target will project a laser line that's ¼” wide—good luck with that!
 It is important to have a bright, clear, focused line.
 You’ll know a good laser when you see it switched on.

 Green vs. Red laser